fleshborne/NH-Pickup-Leagues/readme.md

 - ESLint:A static code analysis tool for identifying problematic patterns found in Javacript code.
 - Nodemon:nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

-# Host:

-- Deployed in Heroku

-# Installation:

-The repository is set up , you will need to run npm init -y and npm install in order to install NPM packages .

-Once the packages are installed you can start the server by typing node server file or by using nodemon.

-The application can be run either on local port by accessing http://localhost:8000 which is connected to your local MySql database or by running the app deployed in Heroku that is connected to the JawsDB Database.

 # Contributors: